undebutant/holiday-map/README.md

 ## Additional config

-You will have to configure this fields to run this application from a server:
+You will have to configure these fields to run this application from your server:

 ```go
 // main.go